 Swiss International Air Lines (SWISS) (LX) and Boeing are celebrating the delivery of the airline’s first Boeing 777-300ER (Extended Range) on January 29, 2016.

 Beacon technology is in the initial stages of being adopted by worldwide airports.
 In an earlier post (News – December 4, 2015), Experience The Skies discussed how beacon technology works and the benefits it brings to the masses.
 As one of the the world’s Top 30 busiest airports (Insight), New York JFK International Airport (JFK) is […]

 American Airlines adds a new frequency to the crowded New York to London market (Insight – August 12, 2015) early Spring 2016.

 New York to London Market The New York to London market has been a hotly contested route beginning in 1958 when British Overseas Airways Corporation (BOAC), predecessor to British Airways (BA), became the world’s first airline to fly non-stop between these two destinations.
-Any guess on which airline it beat out?
-This post discusses the history […]
+These are two business hubs where any ambitious businessman would love to […]